...

 Material Selection’s Crucial Impact

 Start by choosing materials apt for high precision tolerance.
-Different materials behave uniquely under CNC machining stress.
+Different materials behave uniquely under low-volume CNC stress.
 Aluminum alloys, for instance, allow for tighter tolerances than plastics.
 Consult material datasheets for thermal expansion coefficients.

 Balancing cost and performance is key in material selection.
 This step is fundamental for achieving desired tolerances in manufacturing.